 I am truly passionate about making yoga accessible to everybody, so that you can experience the greater sense of peace, joy, health and vitality that yoga brings to the mind, body and spirit.

-Yoga for me began as a practice entirely focussed on my physical body.
-Over the years the mental health benefits of a regular yoga practice have evidenced themselves to me time and time again.
+While yoga for me began as a practice entirely focused on my physical body, over the years the mental health benefits of a regular yoga practice have evidenced themselves to me time and time again.
 Yoga has supported me through some of the most trying times of my life and the positive impacts it extends through all aspects of my life continue to enchant me.

 A dynamic vinyasa practice offers me a form of moving meditation that leaves me feeling both energised and relaxed.
 Gentle and restorative practices are here to meet me when I need to take more care of my self.

 My daily practice is a constant, no matter where I am in the world or what else is happening in my life.
 It keeps me grounded and my body and mind healthy.
 The deep-rooted peace that yoga instils in me is what I hope to bring to my students.

 In 2018 I completed my first 200 hour teacher training in Hatha and Ashtanga Vinyasa in Rishikesh, India.
 I began teaching immediately and have not looked back.
 Over the last two years I have completed further trainings in Aerial Movement, Advanced Vinyasa and Yin.

 In my vinyasa classes you can expect anatomically intelligent sequencing, strength, sweat and an element of fun.
 Through yin feel supported in a meditative practice with plenty of ‘space’ to drop into you, while enhancing joint health and range of motion, a beautiful compliment to our yang practices and lives.